Calcium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Taking calcium carbonate or calcium acetate orally is effective as a phosphate binder, preventing its absorption, thereby reducing hyperphosphatemia associated with kidney failure.
-Calcium citrate is not recommended for this purpose as it increases aluminum absorption and does not bind phosphate as effectively as calcium acetate or calcium carbonate.
-Calcium acetate or calcium carbonate, 1 to 6.5 g/day in divided doses, generally for 2 to 52 weeks, have been used.
+Oral administration of calcium carbonate or calcium acetate is effective as a phosphate binder, preventing its absorption and thereby reducing hyperphosphatemia associated with renal insufficiency.
+Calcium citrate is not recommended for this purpose because it increases aluminum absorption and does not bind phosphate as effectively as calcium acetate or calcium carbonate.
+Calcium acetate or calcium carbonate, 1 to 6.5 g/day in divided doses, usually for 2 to 52 weeks, have been used.

 Posologie